krivanekroman76/DiplomaThesis/README.md

     (If execution policy blocks it, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` first.)
     - **macOS/Linux**: `source .venv/bin/activate`

-You should see `(.venv)` in your prompt.
+You should see `(.venv)` or name in your prompt.
 If not, ensure Python is correctly installed.

 3. **Deactivate Later** (when done): Run `deactivate`.